CSM Volei Alba Blaj

-Clubul Sportiv Municipal Volei Alba Blaj, commonly known as CSM Volei Alba Blaj, is a professional women's volleyball club based in Blaj, Transylvania, Romania, that competes in the CEV Cup.
+Clubul Sportiv Municipal Volei Alba Blaj, commonly known as CSM Volei Alba Blaj, is a professional women's volleyball club based in Blaj, Transylvania, Romania, that competed in the CEV Cup.

 History

 In 2018, Alba reached the CEV Champions League Final Four for the first time in their history.

-On 5 May 2018, they achieved a historic success for Romania by advancing to the final with 3-1 victory over Galatasaray SK Istanbul in Bucharest.
+On 5 May 2018, they achieved a historic success for Romania by advancing to the final with 3–1 victory over Galatasaray SK Istanbul in Bucharest.
 In its first-ever appearance in a continental championship match, Blaj lost in Sunday's grand final at Polyvalent Hall.
-Vakıfbank Istanbul — Champions League holders in 2017 and runners-up in 2016 — topped Alba 25-17, 25-11, 25-17.
+Vakıfbank Istanbul — Champions League holders in 2017 and runners-up in 2016 — topped Alba 25–17, 25–11, 25–17.

 Also in 2018, the Blaj City Council and the Alba County Council decided together to support the construction of a new, 2000-seat arena.
 The new arena is expected to be ready for 2020.